 specifically provides that the sale of used books, used videos, used sound recording, or similar used information products in a library is not the operation of a regular place of business, if the proceeds are used to support the library.
 The library must be a free public library supported in whole or in part with money derived from taxes.
 RCW 27.12.010

-provides a B&O tax exemption for amounts received from the department of social and health services for operating a nonprofit group training home.
+exempts from B&O tax amounts received from the department of social and health services for operating a nonprofit group training home.
 The amounts excluded from gross income must be used for the cost of care, maintenance, support, and training of developmentally disabled individuals.
 A nonprofit group training home is an approved nonsectarian facility equipped, supervised, managed, and operated on a full-time nonprofit basis for the full-time care, treatment, training, and maintenance of individuals with developmental disabilities.
+RCW 71A.22.020

-provides a B&O tax exemption for amounts received by a nonprofit organization for operating a sheltered workshop.
+also exempts from B&O tax amounts received by a nonprofit organization for operating a sheltered workshop.

 (i) What is a sheltered workshop?
 A sheltered workshop is that part of the nonprofit organization engaged in business activities that are performed primarily to provide evaluation and work adjusted services for a handicapped person or to provide gainful employment or rehabilitation services to a handicapped person.
 The sheltered workshop can be maintained on or off the premises of the nonprofit organization.